groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.7.11.4 (2023-06-20) =
+* HOT FIX Numeric search filters not working
+* HOT FIX Fatal error caused by login benchmark when pro features and calendar addon are both active.

 = 2.7.11.3 (2023-06-19) =
 * ADDED New email archive feature.